 Careers addressed customized to meet the interest of enrolled students

-Helps students find greater focus and purpose in the classroom
+Help students find greater focus and purpose in the classroom

 High School represents a big transition for students.
 Help your rising 9th grader(s) get ready to hit the ground running at the start of high school.
 This one week workshop will cover the following topics and skills to make the transition smoother: